 What to see in the historic center of Florence?

 The impact of Florence on the world is vast and its influence on music, art, cuisine, and fashion cannot be ignored.
 The historic center of the town has several beautiful piazzas and Renaissance-style palaces, as well as numerous churches ready to be explored.
 Florence also boasts an extensive collection of art, most of which is showcased at the Pitti Palace and the Uffizi Gallery.
+Many parts of the city center are also great options for those looking for the best areas to stay in Florence.
+It’s easier to reach different landmarks of Italy, hotspots, and it’s obviously safer too.

 The Cathedral of Florence